drduh/YubiKey-Guide/README.md

 Is this correct? (y/N) y
 ```

-Input any name and email address (it doesn't have to be valid) - Comment is optional:
+Input any value for Real name and Email address; Comment is optional:

 ```console
 GnuPG needs to construct a user ID to identify your key.